 COVID-19 Information & Updates

-To ensure the safety of guests, staff, and volunteers, Applewood has the following protocols in place:
+To ensure the safety of guests, staff, and volunteers:

-Help prevent the spread of germs by washing your hands often with soap and water for at least 20 seconds and by not touching your eyes, nose, or mouth.
-Please use the hand sanitizer that is provided in locations around the estate.
+- Restrooms and frequently touched surfaces are regularly cleaned.
+Help prevent the spread of germs by washing your hands often with soap and water for at least 20 seconds.

 An inherent risk of exposure to COVID-19 exists in any public space where people are present.
 The Ruth Mott Foundation cannot guarantee that you will not be exposed to COVID-19 or any other illness during your visit.
 Guests visit at their own risk of exposure.

 Applewood is open rain or shine; however, if dangerous weather occurs, Applewood will close temporarily or for the remainder of the day.
-If Applewood closes, information will be posted on our website home page, Facebook page, and at the property’s gates.
+If Applewood closes, information will be posted on our Facebook page and at the property’s gates.

-Most Applewood programming occurs outdoors.
+Visitors are welcome to explore outdoors anytime Applewood is open.
 Please dress according to the weather.